dnkirill/allstate_capstone/README.md

 * **Deep Learning stack**: CUDA 8.0.44, cuDNN 5.1, TensorFlow 0.11.0rc (compiled with GPU flags), Keras.
 * **Hyperopt for hyper-parameter optimization:** hyperopt, networkx python packages, MongoDB 3.2, pymongo python driver.

 This project was built on two OS: Ubuntu 14.04 (used for computation), Mac OS X (reporting and writing).
-It is strongly recommended to install and run the project on Ubuntu since compiling GPU-based TensorFlow for Mac OS X is not very straightforward.
+It is strongly recommended to install and run the project on Ubuntu since compiling GPU-based TensorFlow for Mac OS X is not straightforward.

 ### Hardware